buildbuddy-io/buildbuddy/docs/config-auth.md

 First, create an API key that will be used for managing users on the organization settings page.
 Select "Org admin key" as the key type.

+### Okta

+1. First, we will add a custom User attribute that will determine the role of the synced user.

+   1. Open the `Profile Editor` page in Okta.

+   1. Select the `User (default)` profile.

+   1. Add a new attribute with the following settings:

+      Display name: `BuildBuddy role`

+      Variable name: `buildBuddyRole`

+1. Within Okta, open the BuildBuddy application that was created for SAML integration.

+1. Edit the `App Settings` on the `General Page`, enable `SCIM provisioning` and Save.

+1. Go to the `Provisioning` tab, click `Edit` and make the following changes:

+   1. For `SCIM connector base URL`, enter `https://app.buildbuddy.io/scim`

+   1. For `Unique identifier field for users `, enter `userName`.

+   1. Under `Supported provisioning actions`, enable `Import New Users and Profile Updates`, `Push New Users` and `Push Profile Updates`.

+   1. For `Authentication Mode`, select `HTTP Header` and enter the previously created API key as the `Token`.

+   1. Click `Save`

+1. On the `Provisioning` tab, click `Edit` next to `Provisioning to App`.

+   1. Enable `Create Users`, `Update User Attributes` and `Deactivate Users`.

+   1. Click `Save`.

+1. Under `Attribute Mappings` perform the following changes:

+   1. Delete all mappings except `userName`, `givenName` and `familyName`.

+   1. Click `Go to Profile Editor`, click `Add Attribute` and create an attribute with the following details:

+      Display name: `Role`

+      Variable name: `role`

+      External name: `role`

+      External namespace: `urn:ietf:params:scim:schemas:core:2.0:User`

+1. Navigate back to the `Provisioning` page.

+1. Under `Attribute Mappings` do the following:

+   1. Click `Show Unmapped Attributes`

+   1. Find the `Role` attribute and click the edit icon.

+   1. Under `Attribute value` select `Map from Okta Profile` and choose `buildBuddyRole` as the source attribute.

+   1. For `Apply on`, select `Create and update`

+   1. Click `Save` to finish adding the attribute.

+By default, users that do not have the attribute field set will be created with the `developer` role.

+You can modify the attribute value in Okta if you wish to grant them a different role.

 ### Azure AD / Entra

 1. Within Entra, open the BuildBuddy application that was created for SAML integration.